acuvity/mcp-servers-registry/mcp-server-sequential-thinking/README.md

 ## Workspace scope

-In your workspace createa file called `.vscode/mcp.json` and add the following section:
+In your workspace create a file called `.vscode/mcp.json` and add the following section:

 ```json
 {